deislabs/deislabs.io/content/posts/docker-mixin-blog-post.md

 ```

 ### Set up credentials
 This step is needed if you wish to use Docker push to push an image to a registry.
 In order to push to one of your registries, you need to login to Docker Hub.
-To set up your credentials to login to Docker Hub, make sure the environment variables DOCKER_USERNAME and DOCKER_PASSWORD are set.
+To set up your credentials to login to Docker Hub, make sure the environment variables DOCKER_USERNAME and DOCKER_PASSWORD are set on your machine.
 Next, add these lines in your porter.yaml.
 You may change the name to what you want it to be.
 ```
 credentials:
   - name: DOCKER_USERNAME